 An analysis of the temporal behaviour of the pluripotency transcription factor OCT4, quantifying its intra-cellular self-regulation and fluctuations.
 The quantitative framework provides a basis for experimental comparison and developments of mathematical models.

 - L E Wadkin, S Orozco-Fuentes, I Neganova, M Lako, N G Parker and A Shukurov.
 An introduction to the mathematical modelling of iPSCs.
-Submitted book chapter for Elsevier “Induced pluripotent stem cells: novel concepts” (2020).
+Chapter 5 of Elsevier “Recent Advances in iPSC Technology” (2021).

 A chapter conveying the importance and usefulness of mathematical modelling as a tool to achieve a deeper understanding of stem cell biology, introducing key mathematical concepts (random walk theory, differential equations and agent-based modelling) for non-mathematical readers.